gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See [above](#jacoco-plugin-now-works-with-the-build-cache-and-parallel-test-execution) for details.

+### Javadoc and Groovydoc delete destination dir

+The [`Javadoc`](dsl/org.gradle.api.tasks.javadoc.Javadoc.html) and [`Groovydoc`](dsl/org.gradle.api.tasks.javadoc.Groovydoc.html) tasks now delete the destination dir for the documentation before executing.
+This has been added to remove stale output files from the last task execution.

 ### `CopySpec.duplicatesStrategy` is no longer nullable

 For better compatibility with the Kotlin DSL, the property setter no longer accepts `null` as a way